 How to Dye Wood With a Foam Brush

 Before you ask, I sanded the sign a while ago, thinking I was going to do a different route with the stain/dye thing.
 Obviously, that did not happen.

 If you haven’t read the post about the day I dyed the shingles (why not?), then you need to know that I wrapped the excess dye up in its container in a couple of plastic bags.
 Because there was no way I was trying to get it in my refrigerator, I slid the wrapped container into the shade to help keep it cool.

 When I opened it to do this project, I found this:

 Guess I didn’t do such a great job keeping the bag out of the dye!
 No worries.
 The plastic can’t stain, and as long as I keep it like that, I should be fine.

-Because I already researched how to stain and dye wood with a foam brush, I knew to stick the foam end in the dye and really let it soak up the dye.
+Because I already researched how to dye wood with a foam brush, I knew to stick the foam end in the dye and really let it soak up the dye.
 I nailed that part.
 Here’s pictures of the drips coming off.

 This will come back to haunt me later.